edvein-rin/yet-another-kanban-board/README.md

 yarn start
 ```

-Client is available at port `https://localhost:3000`.
+Client is available at `https://localhost:3000`.

 ### Server: